Warning: Unmarked spoilers for Mortal Kombat 9. Read at your own risk.

-- Wham Shot: The Stinger shows the return of Dark Raiden, supposedly corrupted after cleansing the Jinsei Chamber of Shinnok's influence, and the reveal that the revenant Liu Kang and Kitana are the new rulers of the Netherrealm.
+- Wham Shot: The Stinger shows the return of Dark Raiden, supposedly corrupted after cleansing the Jinsei Chamber of Shinnok's influence, and the reveal that the revenants Liu Kang and Kitana are the new rulers of the Netherrealm.

 - What Happened to the Mouse?:

 - Jade, despite being seen as one of Quan Chi's revenants at the end of 9, her only mention in the game is on of Kitana's Variations, Mourning, which uses some of her moves.
 Until Kitana's ending shows that Jade is under the control of the being in her ending in 9 probably still forced to return the timeline to normal, where it got better after Raiden died.

 - Despite the presence of their comrades, the revenants of Stryker, Kabal, and Nightwolf are conspicuously absent from Shinnok's return.

 - Cyrax and Sheeva receive no mention at all in the game in any formnote .

 - Fujin shows up in Chapter 1 but isn't seen again.
 Jax and Sareena also disappear from the plot after Chapter 8, though they may still be fighting other forces in the Netherrealm.

 - The Worf Effect: Anyone who played the previous game knew how much of a powerful character Sindel became.
 In this game, not only does she not have the same effectiveness at killing people, but she gets beaten by Jax, and later Cassie.
-(Justified, her onslaught was caused by being infused by the multitude of souls Shang Tsung had kept in his bod, and thus the magic could have been nullified, either through Sindel's death at the hand of Nightwolf, or Kahn's death at Raiden's hand.)
+(Justified, her onslaught was caused by being infused by the multitude of souls Shang Tsung had kept in her body, and thus the magic could have been nullified, either through Sindel's re-death at the hand of Nightwolf's sacrificial play, or Shao Kahn's death at Raiden's hand.)